metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 update or install missing modules and start required system services.\
 It's recommended to do this manually because this script is unfinished.

-A hint to quickly run any function from any module in this repository is to run following command in ex. integrated terminal in VSCode (assuming PowerShell prompt is at project root):
+A hint to quickly run any function from any module in this repository is to run the following command in ex. integrated terminal in VSCode (assuming PowerShell prompt is at project root):

 ```powershell
 .\Modules\Import-All.ps1